-Summary of Benefits for the HDHP of the UnitedHealthcare Insurance Company Inc. - 2018
+Summary of Benefits for the HDHP of the UnitedHealthcare Insurance Company Inc. - 2020

-Do not rely on this chart alone.
+- Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside.
-If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.
+You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.uhcfeds.com.
+On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.